MSI Bravo 15 R7 4800H RX 5500M 64GB RAM 512GB M.2 review, including today's price to performance

 System Memory - The system memory (64GB) we find in this gaming laptop can meet modern AAA game requirements.
 This amount of RAM is an excellent 2021 gaming laptop choice, that will help meet game requirements now and into the future.

 Refresh Rate - I personally wouldnt consider getting a gaming laptop with a screen panel that had a refresh rate of 60Hz.
 The refresh rate number is the number of times an image can be displayed to the screen by the laptop's own screen.
 So if I had paid more money for a good graphics card and CPU and RAM then even though the hardware might be able to get 150FPS on Ultra settings in the latest games, the laptop screen would only display 60FPS.
 The more FPS capable of being displayed to screen the smoother and sharper the response of the game you are playing.
 An ideal minimum refresh rate amount would be around 144Hz for a great gaming laptop, but you can certainly get some with even higher refresh rates than that.
-The top end refresh rate for this laptop is 144Hz for its screen.
-This makes it an excellent choice for gaming.
-Over 60Hz would be suitable, though for gaming.
+If you were to get the 144Hz laptop screen option that we see this is available with then this would be an excellent refresh rate gaming laptop choice.

 Show Laptop Specifications